top of page

 Lastly, remember that it’s okay not to be okay all the time.
 Everyone has good days and bad days, and it’s perfectly normal to feel down sometimes.
 What’s important is to recognise these feelings, accept them, and take steps to look after your mental health.
 If you’re struggling, don’t hesitate to reach out for help.

-As we commemorate World Mental Health Day on October 10th, 2023, let’s not only raise awareness about mental health issues but also take active steps to prioritize our mental health and learn mental health literacy skills.
+You can take active steps to prioritize your mental health and learn mental health literacy skills.
 Let’s strive to create a world where mental health is no longer stigmatized, but understood, accepted, and prioritized.
 Let’s treat people with the same dignity we treat someone with a physical illness.

 Recent Posts